max-jayee/max-jayee.github.io/etc/rust.md

   - **Expressions** evaluate to a resultant value.
 Let’s look at some examples.
 Expressions do not include ending semicolons.
   - Functions can return values to the code that calls them.
 We don’t name return values, but we must declare their type after an arrow (`->`).

+- Rust has three kinds of loops: `loop`, `while`, and `for`.
+  - The loop keyword tells Rust to execute a block of code over and over again forever or until you explicitly tell it to stop.
+  - You can optionally specify a loop label on a loop that you can then use with break or continue to specify that those keywords apply to the labeled loop instead of the innermost loop.

 ## Keywords

 - `as` - perform primitive casting, disambiguate the specific trait containing an item, or rename items in use statements